-Adventure and exploration await on the North Cape Coastal Drive.
-Let our 350 kilometres of coastal road guide you to some of the most breath–taking vistas in Prince Edward Island – a place where rolling emerald hills give way to rugged red cliffs, and winding dirt roads lead to pristine sandy beaches.
+Adventure and exploration await in and about North Cape Coastal Drive’s 350 kilometres of coastal roads.
+Let us guide you to some of the most breath–taking vistas in Prince Edward Island – a place where rolling emerald hills give way to rugged red cliffs, and winding dirt roads lead to pristine sandy beaches.

 Beaches of all sorts abound along the North Cape Coastal Drive.
 There are plenty of safe, swimmable, supervised beaches; shores for walking and collecting; and intimate places we all have an interest in protecting.

 Explore the attractions that make our region so popular with locals and guests alike.
 Peer through the glass of the Island’s tallest lighthouse, learn the ways of our pioneer settlers and scout the natural wonders along endless trails.

 When the time comes and our palate yearns for some authentic Island fare, look no further than some of the finest kitchens around.
 Whether your preference is for fresh produce grown mere steps from the table or for seafood caught right off the wharf, you will never go hungry along your journey.

 Rest your head at a campground by the water, at a beautiful inn overlooking one of many picturesque settings or in the company of friends at a cozy bed-and-breakfast.
 However you choose to spend the night, we will be happy to accommodate you.

 Let the North Cape Coastal Drive enchant you and take you for the journey of a lifetime.
 However long you choose to stay, know there is no place else to take part in such genuine coastal experiences.

 Where is North Cape Coastal Drive Touring Region?